sp4-blackmagic/apteryx/README.md

     ```bash
     uv pip install streamlit numpy pandas plotly
     ```
-    *(Note: `numpy`, `pandas`, and `plotly` are useful for data handling and visualization.
-You can add more as needed.)*

-5.  **Prepare a placeholder image (optional but recommended for camera screen):**
-    Create an `assets` folder in `apteryx_ui` and place a simple PNG image named `placeholder_image.png` inside it.
-This will be used for the camera preview and captured image display.
-If you don't have one, the app will show an error for images, or you can modify the code to use `st.empty()` or text placeholders.

-6.  **Run the Streamlit application:**
+5.  **Run the Streamlit application:**
     ```bash
     streamlit run app.py
     ```

     The application should open in your default web browser.

+6.  **Placeholder images:**

+      By default, the app will display a `st.empty()` for places, where images should be (taken by camera, camera preview, and so on).
+If you want to change that, you should create an `assets` folder in the project root directory and place a PNG image named `placeholder_image.png` inside it.